 – Otherwise (spred_lpf_or_diff_flag is not equal to 0), SamplePredMode is set to spred_rem_mode_idx.

 Linear predictive filtering data semantics

+prelpc_direction_flag equal to 1 specifies that the filtering direction for preLPC is forward.
+When prelpc_direction_flag equal to 0 specifices that the filtering direction for preLPC is backward.
+The backward preLPC operation is done by fliping the input signal, filtering, and fliping again.
+When preLPC is activated, lpf_prev_ch_flag and lpf_delta_coding_flag are de-activated and not signalled.

 The array LPFWeightsCurr[ ] represents the filter coefficients used for the linear linear predictive filtering on the current block.